SyedaFatima002/Web_Project_i211213_i211186/frontend/mysportsshop/README.md

 ## Personal Hooks Needed (Zustand)
 1. Login Hook (to see if current user is logged in, will use it to add discount, and to stop commenting)
-2. Cart Hook (to save Cart, maybe even add to local storage)
+2. Cart Hook (to save Cart, maybe even add to local storage)//
 3. Current Page//
-4. User Information Hook
+4. User Information Hook//

 ## Components
 1. Category Nav Bar (Displayed on Every Page)